dmerejkowsky/blog/content/post/0092-letting-the-compiler-tell-you-what-to-do.md

 If you've ever wrote code in a compiled language (C, C++, Java, ...), you are probably used to compiler error messages, and you may think there are only here to prevent you from making mistakes.

-Well, they do, but sometimes you can also use compiler error messages to *design and implement* new features.
-Let me show you what I mean.
+Well sometimes you can also use compiler error messages to *design and implement* new features.
+Let me show you with a simple command-line program written in Rust.

 # An example

-Let's take a simple command-line program written in Rust: here's the code we have written so far:
+Here's the code we have written so far:

 ```rust
 use structopt::StructOpt;